aitor1717/res_domus/README.md

 - **Bilingual interface**: English and Spanish, with a dark "phosphor terminal" theme.

-The app runs **locally**.
+The app runs locally.
 Your data stays in a SQLite database on your machine.
-The AI features are **optional**.
-They activate only when you add your own Anthropic API key.
+The AI features are optional.

 <p float="left">
   <img src="docs/screenshots/register.png" width="49%" alt="register page" />